RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 sudo iptables -t nat -A POSTROUTING -o eno1 -j MASQUERADE
 ```

-Replace `eno1` with the ethernet interface of your Pi, not the VPN one. `iptables` clears its configuration on reboot, so to make sure this rule is automatically applied, you'll need to setup something like [`iptables-persistent`](http://www.microhowto.info/howto/make_the_configuration_of_iptables_persistent_on_debian.html).
+Replace `eno1` with the ethernet interface of your Pi, not the VPN one. `iptables` clears its configuration on reboot, so to make sure this rule is automatically applied, you'll need to set up something like [`iptables-persistent`](http://www.microhowto.info/howto/make_the_configuration_of_iptables_persistent_on_debian.html).

 ## Setting up a reverse proxy